 Most geographers misplace the City of Bountiful on the east side of Book of Mormon lands.
 They do this because of the references to journeys between the cities of Gid, Mulek and Bountiful.
 Because it says the cities of Gid and Mulek were on the eastern side, they assume the City of Bountiful must also be on the eastern side.

 This cannot be inferred however since it clearly states that the City of Bountiful was south of the Narrow Passage, which Narrow Passage was along the West Sea (Alma 50:34, 63:5).
-The City of Bountiful was near the West Sea, not the East.
+The City of Bountiful was near the West Sea.

 The fact that they did journey between the cities of Gid and Bountiful only means they were in line with each other, not that they were next to each other.
-The following verse shows that their lands were not immediately adjacent to one another like the other cities were:
+The following verse shows that their lands were not immediately adjacent to one another like the other cities:

 26 And thus he went on taking possession of many cities the city of Nephihah and the city of Lehi and the city of Morianton and the city of Omner and the city of Gid and the city of Mulek all of which were on the east borders by the seashore